ghl3/Jest/doc/intro.md

 ## Scope

-Variables declared in Jest are global unless they are declared in a let expression:
+Scoped variables in Jest are created the "let" keyword to form a let expression:

     let (val x = 10) {
         x+5;